-During peak construction periods it is estimated that 467 daily employee trips would use one of these four accesses.
-The applicant notes within the Construction Traffic and Access Evaluation that a carpool and bussing program will be established once the construction phasing is finalized.
-In addition to employee trips, it is estimated 70 daily delivery trips will occur, between this site and the two additional sites which constitute the SEF.
+These accesses are depicted in the GDP and detailed in Site Entrance Exhibit and Construction Traffic and Access Evaluation.
+During peak construction periods it is estimated that 400 daily employee trips would access Site C. The applicant notes within the Construction Traffic and Access Evaluation that a carpool and bussing program will be established once the construction phasing is finalized.
+In addition to employee trips, it is estimated that 20 daily delivery trips will occur.
+The employee and construction trips are estimated inclusive of both inbound and outbound trips.
 These trips would consist of vehicles bringing construction materials, equipment, fuel, etc. The applicant notes these will be scheduled outside of peak periods to the best of their ability.